Web content best practices

 Making your content search engine friendly

-Much of your website traffic will come from search engines.
+The majority of your website traffic will come from search engines.
 To ensure your website is findable, you need to write and mark up your content in a way that allows the search engine to present the most relevant results.
-Put another way, search engine friendly content will get more relevant traffic to your site.
+In other words, search engine friendly content will get more relevant traffic to your site.

 - Relevant content.

-- Use CMS tools for to properly mark up your content.
+- Use CMS tools to properly mark up your content.

 - Provide text alternatives for media content, such as ALT text for your images, since search engines can't see images, just their descriptions.